 Together we will look at what lies behind the current difficulties from both your perspectives by paying attention both to the past and the present.
 In order to bring about change you desire.

-My role at relationship counselling Sidcup is to facilitate change and resolution by helping you both communicate more effectively and reach your own conclusions under the guidance of a professional.
+My role as a relationship therapist is to facilitate change and resolution by helping you both communicate more effectively and reach your own conclusions under the guidance of a professional.

 Whatever your age, background, race or culture, you are not alone.
 Together we can go walk the journey and explore what could be going on for you both.
 Being heard and talking freely in a safe, confidential, non-judgemental space can be incredibly empowering in understanding who you are and how you can be more true to you within your relationship, whilst navigating your own path for growth and development.

 I am passionate in what I do and committed to working ethically and safely with my clients to overcoming the challenges that we are presented with.

 I subscribe to and work within the BACP ethical framework alongside undertaking regular professional development and supervision.
 I also hold professional indemnity insurance.

 If you would like to make an appointment to see Lorna at Relationship Counselling Swanley.
 Please contact her via Relationship Counselling Kent today.
 Request to see Lorna